Installation

 The following instructions assume you have root/admin permissions.

-On some Linux distributions just installing Docker is not enough.
+On some Linux distributions, simply installing Docker is not enough.
 You also need to start (and optionally enable) the appropriate service(s).
 This is usually done with one of the following:

 sudo systemctl start docker